ldutoit/2020-spring-school-GBS/sessions/stacks_exerciseI_dataprep.md

 The goal of this first exercise is to take you from raw reads data to individual sample files.

-• Dataset 1 (DS1) - This data set comprises just a small proportion of a lane of single-end standard RAD data.
+• This first data set comprises just a small proportion of a lane of single-end standard RAD data.

-• Dataset 2 (DS2) - A fragment of a lane of paired-end RAD sequences that have been double-digested with two restriction enzymes.

-You will use these first two data sets to become familiar with the structure of RAD sequences, as well as to become proficient with the pre-processing (i.e. cleaning and de-multiplexing) of data before alignment or assembly.
-DS1 consists of two samples of single-end RAD data from the  same set of samples, but constructed in two different libraries and sequenced independently.
+• You will use this first dataset to become familiar with the structure of RAD sequences, as well as to become proficient with the pre-processing (i.e. cleaning and de-multiplexing) of data before alignment or assembly.

 ## Part 1: Single-end reads